 - the extent to which results are properly measured, identified and delivered.

 The tool looks at the answers given and rates the user organisation out of a maximum 50 points.
-This rating is checked against data held by PKF and the CCFS concerning more than 700 other organisations, and a relative percentile ranking is provided.
+This rating is checked against data held by PKF and a relative percentile ranking is provided.
 The tool then calibrates the fraud resilience rating against the information held about the measured cost of fraud.

-It is common sense that the better protected an organisation is, then the less it will lose to fraud; PKF and CCFS have gone beyond this general principle and can calibrate one against the other to provide an indicative figure for percentage losses.
+It is common sense that the better protected an organisation is, then the less it will lose to fraud; PKF has gone beyond this general principle and can calibrate one against the other to provide an indicative figure for percentage losses.

 Data will be retained confidentially.
 Please only complete the self-assessment once.
 The SAFR tool is not a substitute for having a full, independent review of fraud resilience.
-If you would like any more information please contact Jim Gee, PKF’s Partner and Head of Forensic and Counter Fraud Services at email@example.com.
+If you would like any more information please contact James Earp, PKF’s Partner and Head of Forensic and Counter Fraud Services at email@example.com.